frontendauth/frontendauth/README.md

 ## Quickstart

-Run `npm run serve` to develop, and `npm run build` to build for production
+Run `npm start` to develop, and `npm run build` to build for production

 ## Deployment